-Scapegoats can learn to talk to themselves negatively as that’s they heard growing up, they might try to control other areas in their lives, including weight, so going on extreme diets to achieve rapid weight loss, to then gain it all back.
-OCD can develop in any area of life in order to keep control over anything they can, certainty is another human need, and when life is so full of uncertainty, which is another human need, yet because the balance is lost, scapegoats can crave to make things certain developing OCD, as they are so used to the uncertainty from others, they also tend to desire to re-create this too.
+Scapegoats can learn to talk to themselves negatively, as that’s what they heard growing up.
+They might try to control other areas in their lives, including weight, so going on extreme diets to achieve rapid weight loss, to then gain it all back.
+OCD can develop in any area of life to keep control over anything they can, certainty is another human need, and when life is so full of uncertainty, which is another human need, yet because the balance is lost, scapegoats can crave to make things certain developing OCD, as they are so used to the uncertainty from others, they also tend to desire to re-create this too.

 What can you do?

-If the narcissist is smearing your name, step out of the picture and leave them to it, the gossip fades so much faster when you’re not reacting to anyone, I understand this is difficult when they are coming at you from all angles with so many soul-destroying games, it’s our instincts to want to defend ourselves, the best defensive with these kinds of people is simply not to play, not giving them any of your time or energy, focusing on you and your new life.
-It is hard when living in fear, the more you call the authorities if needed, the more you step away from the games, the easier it becomes, trying to explain to authorities that don’t seem to understand can be hard, just stick with “you’re in fear of your life and safety,” when you start going around in circles trying to explain, just explain you’re in fear of your life and safety and you want the authorities to help.
+If the narcissist is smearing your name, step out of the picture and leave them to it, the gossip fades so much faster when you’re not reacting to anyone.
+I understand this isn’t easy when they are coming at you from all angles with so many soul-destroying games.
+It’s our instincts to want to defend ourselves.
+The best defensive with these kinds of people is simply not to play, not giving them any of your time or energy, focusing on you and your new life.
+It is hard when living in fear.
+The more you call the authorities if needed, the more you step away from the games, the easier it becomes.
+Trying to explain to authorities that don’t seem to understand can be hard.
+Just stick with “you’re in fear of your life and safety” when you start going around in circles trying to explain.
+Just explain you’re in fear of your life and safety, and you want the authorities to help.

-When we are left with the negative talk that the narcissist has repeated time and time again, because we are so used to being spoken to in that way, most often we begin to talk to ourselves in that way, bringing ourselves down, that negative talk is played on repeat within our minds, often bringing ourselves down and sabotaging our own success, as hurtful as the narcissist is and as damaging as they are, sometimes it’s due to them being the scapegoat or victim of narcissistic abuse, and it’s all they know, a survival instinct that kicked In as a young child and stayed through excessive psychological abuse, the only real way to stop this going from family generation to generation is to stop it within you, remember it did not start with you.
-If it’s your parent, partner, boss, friend that narcissist will not end with you, however, you can stop it for you.
+When we are left with the negative talk that the narcissist has repeated time and time again, because we are so used to being spoken to in that way, most often we begin to talk to ourselves in that way, bringing ourselves down, that negative talk is played on repeat within our minds, often bringing ourselves down and sabotaging our own success, as hurtful as the narcissist is and as damaging as they are, sometimes it’s due to them being the scapegoat or victim of narcissistic abuse.
+It’s all they know, a survival instinct that kicked In as a young child and stayed through excessive psychological abuse.
+The only real way to stop this from going from family generation to generation is to stop it within you.
+Remember, it did not start with you.
+If it’s your parent, partner, boss, a friend, that narcissist will not end with you.
+However, you can stop it for yourself.

 You are learning how to recreate your inner voice to how you’d like people to speak to you, and how you should talk to yourself if you’re a people pleaser, a hurt person who tries to help people, start speaking to yourself how you choose to talk to others and lift them up.
 If you wouldn’t talk to another the way you are talking to yourself, stop talking to yourself in that way, takes practice however it works.